 If an EHO finds anything significantly unsatisfactory that can put consumer health at risk, they are entitled to provide legal notice to your food safety team.
-Legal notices are a part of food safety laws that ensure the correction of any potentially hazardous aspect of your food business.
+Legal notices are a part of food safety laws and health policies that ensure the correction of any potentially hazardous aspect of your food business.

-Hygiene Improvement Notice.
-This notice is provided if an establishment was observed to have significant issues in the food preparation area or breached food hygiene rules.
+- Hygiene Improvement Notice.
+This notice is provided if an establishment is observed to have significant issues in the food preparation area or non-compliant with food hygiene rules.
 At most, your team will be given 14 days to address the concerns, or shorter if the issue poses an imminent risk to consumer health.
 Failure to comply with the necessary adjustments can lead to fines or a revoked food business license.

-Emergency Prohibition Procedure.
-An EHO serves a prohibition notice if they believe that your operations, or at least a part of your operations, contribute to increasing the risk of causing injury or harm.
+- Emergency Prohibition Procedure.
+An EHO serves a prohibition notice if they believe that your operations, or at least a part of your operations, increase the risk of causing injury or harm.
 This notice requires your team to stop the involved process until you have applied the solutions.

-Seizure and Detention Notice.
-This notice is served to contain any type of food that may not have met the current requirements for safe food production imposed by the ruling country.
+- Seizure and Detention Notice.
+This notice is served based on legal proceedings to contain any type of food that may not have met the current legal requirements for safe food production imposed by the ruling country.
 Upon inspection of human foods and observation that it does not comply with the national food safety regulations, the EHO reserves the right to hold the products until appropriate resolutions are presented.

-Notices served by an EHO aim to minimize the potential risk of non-compliances on the food you produce.
-It is also the job of an EHO to ensure that the observed issues are resolved before lifting the notice.
-Disregarding served notice may lead to the permanent closure of your business or other legal actions from the EHO.
+Notices served by an EHO aim to minimize the potential risk of non-compliance on the food you produce.
+It is also the job of an EHO to ensure that the observed issues are resolved before removing the notice.
+Disregarding a notice from an EHO may lead to the permanent closure of your business or other legal actions from the EHO.

 When can an Environmental Health Officer visit?

 An EHO visit can occur at any reasonable time during your working week.
-The EHO is not obligated to provide you with an advanced notice regarding their visit.
+The EHO is not obligated to give you an advanced notice regarding their visit.
 The main purpose of an EHO visit is to give you a rating on your food safety performance.

 Every food business is legally mandated to escort the EHO and accommodate them to conduct the inspection.
-It is considered a criminal offence to decline an EHO during inspection.
+It is considered a criminal offence according to environmental legislation to decline an EHO during an inspection.

 - Routine inspection